SignPath/website/docs/documentation/powershell/index.md

 |--------------------------------------------------|-----------------------------------------------------------------------------------------------|
 | [Submit-SigningRequest](Submit-SigningRequest)   | Submit a new signing request, or resubmit an existing one
 | [Get-SignedArtifact](Get-SignedArtifact)         | Get the signed artifact from a finished signing request, or wait until processing is complete
+| [Get-CertificateByMicrosoftTemplateId](Get-CertificateByMicrosoftTemplateId) | Get a certificate from a Microsoft AD CS template ID.